 Alice Cates, MS

 Alice Cates is site coordinator of the JCOIN PIERS study at the Re-Envisioning Health and Justice Lab.
 She received her bachelor degrees from the University of Texas at Austin in 2005 and a M.S. in epidemiology from the University of Texas Health Science Center - Houston School of Public Health in 2008.
 Alice has worked in public health research for over 10 years in Texas, the District of Columbia, and North Carolina.
 Her research interests include HIV/AIDS and the health disparities affecting populations involved in the criminal justice system.

 Christopher Corsi, BA

 Chris Corsi graduated from the University of North Carolina at Chapel Hill in 2018 with a BA in Psychology.
 His undergraduate studies led him to public health research.
 His research interests include HIV prevention, health disparities, and the social determinants of health.
 He currently coordinates the UNC site of the SPECS Study.

-Zaire Cullins is a senior at UNC- Chapel Hill studying Psychology and Political Science.
+Zaire Cullins recently graduated from UNC- Chapel Hill with degrees in Psychology and Political Science.
 After graduation, she plans to continue doing research before pursuing a PhD in Counseling Psychology.
 In 2020, she worked as a field organizer on a congressional campaign where she developed an interest in the impact of race and class inequality on mental health.